cert-manager/website/content/docs/projects/trust-manager/README.md

       0V3NCaQrXoh+3xrXgX/vMdijYLUSo/YPEWmo
       -----END CERTIFICATE-----
   target:
-    # Data synced to the ConfigMap `my-org.com` at the key `root-certs.pem` in
+    # Sync the bundle to a ConfigMap called `my-org.com` in every namespace which
-    # every namespace that has the label "linkerd.io/inject=enabled".
+    # has the label "linkerd.io/inject=enabled"
+    # All ConfigMaps will include a PEM-formatted bundle, here named "root-certs.pem"
+    # and in this case we also request a binary JKS formatted bundle, here named "bundle.jks"
     configMap:
       key: "root-certs.pem"
+    additionalFormats:
+      jks:
+        key: "bundle.jks"
     namespaceSelector:
       matchLabels:
         linkerd.io/inject: "enabled"